aaroneaton/better-yourls/readme.txt

 Released under the terms of the GNU General Public License.

 == Description ==

-= This plugin Needs Adoption =

-This plugin needs adoption.  <a href="http://www.chriswiegman.com/contact/" target="_blank">Contact me</a> for more information.

 Integrates your blog with the <a href="http://yourls.org" target="_blank">YOURLS</a> custom URL generator.